 When the mysterious Toy Taker (voiced by Rick Moranis) steals toys from around the world, Rudolph (voiced by Kathleen Barr) and friends must save them before Christmas.

 An important factor to address about the Rankin/Bass special is its stop-motion animation quality.
-When watching the technicality with a straight face, the movements are choppy and the lip syncing doesn’t match what the characters are saying.
-So naturally, with technology advancing after many decades later, the use of computer animation would make it better...right?
+When watching the technicality with a straight face, the movements are choppy and the lip-syncing doesn’t match what the characters are saying.
+So naturally, with technology advancing many decades later, the use of computer animation would make it better...right?
 Technically...yes...but...when you really think about the execution and appeal, the computer animation is absolutely WORSE than the original!
 How is that possible, you may ask?
 The answer is quite interesting.
-Yes, the stop-motion animation is theoretically bad by today’s standards, but it was very excusable for the time because back then, animation was very expensive to produce for television and they had to cut corners in order to speed up production.
-It was executed awkwardly yet the creativity on constructing the puppetry, the sets and artistry made up for it.
+Yes, stop-motion animation is theoretically bad by today’s standards, but it was very excusable for the time because back then, animation was very expensive to produce for television and they had to cut corners in order to speed up production.
+It was executed awkwardly yet the creativity in constructing the puppetry, the sets, and artistry made up for it.

 Many of the arctic and tundra landscapes in the North Pole are stale and repetitive.
 Recognizable locations, such as Christmas Town, the workshop, and the Island of Misfit Toys don’t feel as immersive as they once were.
 One of the new locations Castaway Cove could be a hypothetical setting for lost toys being repaired and performing cosmetic surgery.
 On the other hand, it feels like a clone to the Island of Misfit Toys down to where the characters even stated that would find homes for the toys Queen Camilla has raised.
 The only stand-out locations are the Toy Taker’s blimp and Yukon’s Peppermint Mine because they are ambitious set-ups for the climax and action scenes.
 While the “fight” on the blimp is underwhelming, the mine cart chase in the Peppermint Mines does provide some entertainment.
 Again, it feels like playing a video game instead of watching it.